fenago/cockroachdb-terraform/md/Lab_8.md

 - Step 1.
 Generate certificates
 - Step 2.
 Start the cluster
 - Step 3.
 Use the built-in SQL client
 - Step 4.
-Run a sample workload
+Access the DB Console
 - Step 5.
-Access the DB Console
+Simulate node maintenance
 - Step 6.
-Simulate node maintenance
-- Step 7.
-Scale the cluster
-- Step 8.
 Stop the cluster

 ## Before you begin